SMUAbdullah/SLAFIT/README.md

 ### Operating system
 All scripts were written and tested on a Linux based Operating System
 ### Known issues and troubleshooting
-- Please replace the `src` directory in RVHaplo with the supplied directory `RVHaplo\src`.
-Files in the supplied directory have been modified and tested to work on Python 3.11.5.
 - Snakemake may cause issues when running inside the python==3.11.5 environment.
 It is recommended to install it outside the `SLAFIT` environment
 - cuteSV has a known [issue](https://github.com/tjiangHIT/cuteSV/issues/158) when running on multiple threads.
 To avoid this, the number of threads is forced to be 1 in the file `1_SV_detection.sh`.
 Users may experiment with increasing the number of threads, but if it does not work, they may revert it to 1.
 ## License